This Day In Music: July 22

 July 22, 2021 ~ Roberto Andrés Pandolfo, commonly known as rock, pop rock, tango singer, guitarist Palo Pandolfo, passed away ~ Fronted 1980s post-punk band Don Cornelio y La Zona.
 Fronted Los Visitantes in the 1990s.
 Subsequently active as a solo artist, releasing his A Traves De Los Sueños debut album in 2001 ~ Pandolfo was born in 1964

-July 22, 2021 ~ Singer, guitarist, producer Zentaro Watanabe passed away ~ First gained attention in the 1980s as guitarist of Shijin No Chi.
+July 22, 2021 ~ Singer, guitarist Zentaro Watanabe passed away ~ First gained attention in the 1980s as guitarist of Shijin No Chi.
 Formed the duo Oh Penelope with former bandmate Mutsuji Tsuji.
 Active as a producer since the 1990s, responsible for tracks such as Chara's Yasashii Kimochi, Hitomi's Love 2000 and Ikimonogakari's Hana Wa Sakura Kimi Wa Utsukushi ~ Watanabe was born in 1963

 July 22, 2019 ~ Singer, keyboardist, songwriter Art Neville, full name Arthur Lanon Neville, passed away in New Orleans, Louisiana, USA ~ Influenced by James Booker, Bill Doggett, Booker T Jones, Lloyd Glenn.
 Member of the Neville Brothers, Wild Tchoupitoulas, the Meters.
 As a solo artist known for recordings such as Cha Dooky Doo, Too Much, You Won't Do Right, and Hook Line & Sinker.
-Also worked with the Hawketts, Labelle (Lady Marmalade), Paul McCartney, Lee Dorsey, Dr John, Professor Longhair, Betty Harris, the Pointer Sisters, the Rolling Stones, and others ~ Neville was born in 1937
+Also worked with the Hawketts, Labelle (Lady Marmalade), Paul McCartney, Lee Dorsey, Dr John, Professor Longhair, Betty Harris, the Pointer Sisters, and the Rolling Stones ~ Neville was born in 1937

 July 22, 2016 ~ Free jazz bassist Dominic Duval passed away ~ As a leader has well over two dozen albums to his name, notably 2008's The Last Dance Volumes 1 & 2 featuring Cecil Taylor.
 Has also worked with Trio X, Joe McPhee, Matthew Shipp, Steve Swell ~ Duval was born ca.1944